KirbyDD/activity-tracker-starter/README.md

 # Activity Tracker Starter

+## Description

 Activity Tracker is a site that keeps track of the hydration, sleep, and physical activity of a user across multiple dates.
 It deals with multiple data sets and uses OOP to run code dynamically.
+This was paired collaboration between De'Marcus Kirby and Antonio Fry.

 More details of this project are outlined in [this project spec](http://frontend.turing.io/projects/activity-tracker.html).